srcshelton/gentoo-ebuilds/README.md

     * If `configure` is not removed after applying the prefix libffi patch, `@LIBFFI_LIB@` is never expanded to the correct value even after `autoconf` has completed
 * dev-libs/gmp
     * Add patch to prevent `invalid reassignment of non-absolute variable 'L0m4_tmp'` error
+* dev-libs/liblinear
+    * Update Makefile to build correctly on Darwin
 * dev-libs/openssl
     * Add `-Wno-error=unused-command-line-argument` to clang to prevent aborting with an `error` due to `-Wa,--noexecstack`, and fix util/domd to treat clang like gcc
 * dev-libs/libxslt